danillouz/blog.danillouz.dev/content/blog/aws-lambda-and-the-nodejs-event-loop/index.md

 On every tick the event loop will check if there’s any work in the task queue.
 If there is, it will execute the task (function), **but only if the call stack is empty**.

-The event loop can be described with the following pseudo code, taken from <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop#Event_loop" target="_blank">MDN</a>:
+The event loop can be described with the following pseudo code, taken from <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop#Event_loop" target="_blank" rel="noopener noreferrer">MDN</a>:

 ```js
 while (queue.waitForMessage()) {